-In this 16 October 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on judging young adults, voting with your wallet, the evidence for free will, the morality of armed rebellion, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 16 October 2011, I answered questions on judging young adults, voting with your wallet, the evidence for free will, the morality of armed rebellion, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: As usual, I've been tending to Dr. Gimpy.
 I've also been programming for new web site and implementing design by Tori Press of Red Queen Design Studio.
 It looks so awesome!